iov-one/docs/docs/introduction.md

 **IOV-Core** is the client for the IOV Name Service and for Weave based blockchains.
 It is designed to run in standard JavaScript environments so that third party app developers can build wallets, blockexplorers, e-commerce payment apps, DEXes, social media tipping apps, etc. that run in standard web browsers.

 **IOV Weave** is a framework to quickly build your custom ABCI application to power a blockchain based on the best-of-class BFT Proof-of-stake Tendermint consensus engine.
-We built IOV Name Service using weave.
+We built IOV Name Service using Weave.

 **IOV Chrome Extension** is our Google Chrome Extension to connect to different chains and get a human friendly addresses.
 It connects to the IOV Wallet (web-based) which demonstrates the different features of IOV-core.